Learn everything you need to know about how billing works, with information on billing periods, how your bill is calculated, and more.

 Direct Debit payments made from your bank account

-Any top-up payments you've decided to make
+Any top-up payments you've made

 You’ll see these on your bill, and on the Billing screen in your online account, too